 Socialization of your dog is built on your human-canine relationship before it’s time for a fun canine-canine interaction.
 Leadership precedes socialization.

-Socialization of dogs goes beyond the simple concept of “mixing with others” and “let the dogs work it out”.
-Your dog is properly socialized when he has learned to behave in an acceptable manner whether he is having fun with other dogs or greeting guests in your home.
-That begins with owners accepting their role in building a solid relationship before socializing with other dogs.
-If you expect your dog to respect your boundaries for good behavior he first has to know and respect you.
+Socialization of dogs goes beyond the simple concept of “mixing with others” and “let the dogs work it out.”
+Your dog is properly socialized when he has learned to behave acceptably whether he is having fun with other dogs or greeting guests in your home.
+That begins with you accepting your role in building a solid relationship with your dog before socializing with other dogs.
+If you expect your dog to respect your boundaries for good behavior, he first has to know and respect you.
 This begins with leadership and leash work.

-It’s an ongoing process, not one-and-done or automatic success.
+It’s an ongoing process, not one-and-done.
 Socializing your dog is not something to check off, but a process of consistently reinforcing your expectations and guiding your dog to better choices through leadership.
-It begins in puppyhood and continues into adulthood.
+It begins in puppyhood and continues through adulthood.

 Puppy Socialization and Beyond

-Balanced Socialization starts with training a calm puppy.
-By focusing on creating a calm state of mind, you are conditioning your dog to access calmness whenever you are asking her to be calm.
-Full crate training for your puppy is the best way to train the calm state of mind so essential for good socializing manners.
-All dogs are den animals and proper crate training is merely teaching them to be most relaxed and secure in their den.
+Socialization starts with training a calm puppy.
+By focusing on creating a calm state of mind, you are conditioning your dog to access calmness whenever you ask.
+Full crate training for your puppy is the best way to train a calm mindset.
+All dogs are den animals and proper crate training is merely teaching them to be most relaxed and secure in their den, which transfers to daily life.

 Excessively petting a puppy, not giving enough nap time, or keeping puppies in over-stimulating situations can condition a puppy to remain excited or adrenalized.
 The main goal in puppyhood is to teach a pup how to relax.
 Using a dog crate and leash is the most effective way to lead a dog to calm behavior.
 We use the term Balanced Socialization to define the training results owners are looking for: owners have a role in establishing a balance between excitement and calm or playful fun and attention to commands.